 Ultimately, the iPhone 8 is a solid product, but considering the current state of the smartphone market, as well as the fact that the new and improved generation of iPhones is just around the corner, the dated-looking iPhone 8 just doesn’t make for a good buy right now.
 The fact that it is only a slight and dubious upgrade over the cheaper iPhone 7 doesn’t help the matter either.

-The iPhone 8 has had its fair share of controversy, just like the iPhones 6 and 7 before it.
-Yet, where the 6 had the infamous “Bendgate” and the 7 removed the headphone jack, the main issue with the 8 was the fact that it didn’t really do much to improve the design of its predecessor, all the while retaining a rather high MSRP.
+The iPhone 8 has had its fair share of controversy, just like the iPhone 6 and 7 before it.
+Yet, where the 6 had the infamous “Bendgate,” and the 7 removed the headphone jack, the main issue with the 8 was the fact that it didn’t do much to improve the design of its predecessor, all the while retaining a rather high MSRP.

 Furthermore, it was pretty much just the same old look for the third iPhone generation in a row, and it seemed terribly outdated compared to the increasingly more innovative designs of the competing Android devices.